Internal Medicine; Internal Medicine - General

 I graduated from the University of Buffalo School of Medicine and completed a residency in Internal Medicine at UB as well.
 I was a Chief Resident in 1990 and subsequently joined the Department of Medicine as a faculty member in the Division of General Internal Medicine.
 I served as an Associate Program Director for the Internal Medicine resident training program until 2008.
 From 2002 until 2008 I became involved in hospital administration and served as the Chief Medical Officer for the Erie County Medical Center.
 From 2008 until 2011 I served as the Chief Medical Officer for the Seneca Nation Health Department.
 During that time I completed a Masters of Public Health at the Mailman School of Public Health at Columbia University.
-In 2011 I returned full time to the Department of Medicine as Division Chief of General Internal Medicine and to ECMCC as VP for Clinical Integration.
+In 2011 I returned full time to the Department of Medicine as Division Chief of General Internal Medicine and to ECMCC as an Associate Medical Director.

 Internal Medicine, Internal Medicine - General